dhardin/SP-PermissionManagement/README.md

   - [x] Optimize list rendering
     - Initial list rendering is cached and queries are cached after fully rendered.
     - When a user searches, if the query is cached, set the list html to cached value, else render list in asynchronous fashion.
+  - [ ] Add ability to manage permissions at the list/library level.